Chip Repair: When is it Possible?

 So, your customer calls and says they dropped something and chipped the freshly refinished tub you did a week ago.
 The good thing is, it's fixable.
 You can perform bathtub chip repair without completely refinishing the tub again.
 Simply repair and utilize a blending solvent!
 Repairing a chip is not rocket science and you will need nothing more than a toolbox full of repair materials, a drop cloth, extension cord and Topkote’s Fade-In Edge Blender Blending Solvent.
-When it is done correctly, your customer shouldn’t be able to tell a repair was ever done.
+When completed correctly, your customer shouldn’t be able to tell a repair was ever done.
 In the sections below, we'll outline the three steps necessary for successful chip repair.